Friday, November 8, 2024

 After trying a bunch of different things I eventually came up with this design:

 Basically it just stores an underlying CapyPDF object type and a helper class used to deallocate it.
 The operators merely mean that the object can be cast to a pointer of the underlying type.
-Typically you want conversion operators to be explicit but these are not, because begin implicit removes a ton of boilerplate code.
+Typically you want conversion operators to be explicit but these are not, because being implicit removes a ton of boilerplate code.

 For example let's look what the Color object wrapper looks like.
 First you need the deleter: